neuropsychology/neuropsychology.R/Course/Introduction.md

 - [x] Install packages
 - [x] Read your data file with R
 - [x] Explore your data
-- [x] Run correlation analysis
+- [x] Run a correlation analysis
-- [x] Run linear regression analysis
+- [x] Run a multiple linear regression
 - [x] Run an analysis of variance (ANOVA)

 And, most importantly...